Type of Membership

 - If you are the last to leave the studio, please turn lights off and secure the door.

 - Cleaning is a crucial element for a successful studio.
-Members will be responsible for the upkeep of their own studios and/or the community areas and equipment they use on a daily basis.
+Members will be responsible to upkeep their own studios and/or the community areas and equipment they use on a daily basis.

 - Members will be responsible for keeping their studio areas free of food waste or food containers to avoid rodents and other pests.